basp/xil2/README.md

 # xil
 Xil is an implementation of the Joy programming language.
 It is a dynamic, functional, concatenative language.
 It only knows values and operations.

-It shares some characteristics of the XY programming language by formalizing a queue alongside the stack.
+In contrast to Joy, which builtins are mostly implemented opaquely.
+Xil takes some inspiration of the XY programming language by somewhat formalizing a queue alongside the stack.
 This makes it straightforward to define a lot of operations in a continuation-passing style (CPS).

 # interpreter
-When the interpreter starts the parsed nodes are on the queue.
+When the interpreter starts the parsed term (list of factors) is the queue.
 Every cycle a factor is dequeued and interpreted:

 * If it is a symbol we attempt a lookup in the interpreter environment.
     * If this fails we throw a `RuntimeException`.